jermnelson/studio/README.md

-# studio
+# Art and Craft Studio
-Studio at 500 Dove Ranch Road
+Art, Martial, and Craft Studio at 500 Dove Ranch Road